zoisite-rb/zoisite-rb/guides/source/action_mailer_basics.md

 What is Action Mailer?
 ----------------------

-Action Mailer allows you to send emails from your Rails application.
-It's one of the two email related components in the Rails framework.
+Action Mailer allows you to send emails from your Zoisite application.
+It's one of the two email related components in the Zoisite framework.
 The other is [Action Mailbox](action_mailbox_basics.html), which deals with _receiving_ emails.

 Action Mailer uses classes (called "mailers") and views to create and configure